 How to choose the right weight lifting belt?

 There are a few things you need to consider before buying a weight lifting belt.

-Firstly, materials: the most popular versions are made out of either leather or neoprene.
+Firstly, material: the most popular versions are made out of either leather or neoprene.
 Leather belts tend to be more rigid as well as being sturdy, offering ample amount of lumbar support for even heavier lifts.
 On the other hand, neoprene belts are more flexible and lighter, fit in your bag better and mould to your body shape more.

-Talking about sizes: although weight lifting belts use the same sizing names as other items of clothing (small-medium-large and so on), they aren't the same size as said clothes.
+Speaking of sizes: although weight lifting belts use the same sizing names as other items of clothing (small-medium-large and so on), they aren't the same size as said clothes.
 So, of you buy medium t-shirts, a medium weight lifting belt might be too small for you.
 Always check the sizing guides before you buy one to avoid disappointment and the hassle of returning and replacing your belt with the retailer.

 There are also different fastening methods you can choose from.
 Some weight lifting belts use quick release buckles that can be fastened and unfastened with one hand and other belts have heavy duty double-pronged buckles.

 The neoprene ones most usually use a quick-release fastener whilst the leather belts use pronged-buckles.
-In theory, the double pronged leather bands are the strongest, but saying this, weight lifting belts don't have to hold actual weights, they 'only' have to support your back and abdomen when you lift (or squat).
+In theory, the double-pronged leather bands are the strongest, but saying this, weight lifting belts don't have to hold actual weights, they 'only' have to support your back and abdomen when you lift (or squat).
 So, having a tensile strength that can hold a small truck might not be all that useful.
 For added peace of mind, though, you can always get a really strong belt.

 Should you use a belt when lifting?